-Over at Green Car Congress, "Scottish Scientist" gushes about P2G:
+Over at Green Car Congress,

 Power to Gas (P2G) is best for (solar, wind etc.) farm-scale energy storage for most farms where there is no possibility of farm-scale pumped hydro.